mgthantzin/mmfont.Net/README.md

 .Net library for converting between Unicode and Zawgyi

 ## Credit
-This library is .Net adaptation of [mmfont by setkyar](https://github.com/setkyar/mmfont/) who packaged [saturngod's Rabbit](https://github.com/saturngod/Rabbit) into php.
+This library is .Net adaptation of [mmfont by @setkyar](https://github.com/setkyar/mmfont/) who packaged [@saturngod's Rabbit](https://github.com/saturngod/Rabbit) into php.

 ## Usage